carpentries-incubator/ml4bio-workshop/_episodes/02-T-cells.md

 > Preprocessing - Anything done to a raw dataset before being used for analysis.
 > This can include transformations, format changes, de-noising, removal of poor-quality data, or adding in data that is missing.
 >
-> Missing values - Parts of a dataset which are missing.
+> Missing values - Parts of a dataset that are not measured or reported.
 Missing values can be imputed, using statistics to guess their value, or removed.
 >
-> Outliers - Parts of a dataset which are significantly different from the rest.
+> Outliers - Parts of a dataset that are significantly different from the rest.
 > Outliers can be caused by a true phenomenon or experimental error, in which case they may be removed or transformed to fit the rest of the dataset.
 >
 > Data normalization - Transforming a feature or set of features of a dataset so they have a certain set of properties.
-> An example would be changing a feature so that all of it's values are between 0 and 1, and/or changing its variance to be 1.
+> An example would be changing a feature so that all of its values are between 0 and 1, or changing its variance to be 1.
 {: .callout}

 Preprocessing data can include imputing __missing values__, checking the consistency of the data's features, choosing how to deal with any __outliers__, removing duplicate values, and converting all features into a format that is usable by a machine learning algorithm.
-Ther are a variety of methods and tools for data __normalization__ and preprocessing.
+There are a variety of methods and tools for data __normalization__ and preprocessing.

-However, learning these methods and tools is outside the scope of this workshop because as preprocessing strategies are specific to both a dataset's domain and the technology used to gather the data.
+However, learning these methods and tools is outside the scope of this workshop.
+Preprocessing strategies are specific to both a dataset's domain and the technology used to gather the data.
-Throughout this workshop we will assume that all of the data has already been preprocessed.
+Throughout this workshop, we will assume that all of the data has already been preprocessed.

 > ## Software
 >
-> Load size_intensity_feature.csv into the software under the Labeled Data.
+> Load size_intensity_feature.csv into the ml4bio software under the Labeled Data.
 {: .checklist}

 > ## Conceptual Questions